Are Chia Seeds Good | or Bad | Side Effects | How Much | FAQ | Studies

 So if you struggle with constipation, avoiding high-fiber foods like chia seeds may be helpful.

-Besides, people with inflammatory bowel diseases such as ulcerative colitis or Crohn’s disease need to monitor their fiber intake and avoid chia seeds if necessary.
+Besides, people with inflammatory bowel diseases such as ulcerative colitis or Crohn’s disease must monitor their fiber intake and avoid chia seeds if necessary.

 Are Chia Seeds Good During Pregnancy?

-In addition to the dangers already discussed, no particular side effects of consuming chia seeds during pregnancy have been reported to date.
+In addition to the dangers already discussed, no particular side effects of consuming chia seeds during pregnancy have been reported.

-However, the seeds may cause adverse interactions when taken with medications, such as antihypertensive or diabetes medications.
+However, the seeds may cause adverse interactions with medications, such as antihypertensive or diabetes.

 How Much Chia Seeds per Day?

-After the small seeds triggered an initial international boom, the European Commission had to deal with the food.
+After the tiny seeds triggered an initial international boom, the European Commission had to deal with the food.